VR in Healthcare

 Surgical Planning and Simulation

-Surgeons can use VR to plan and simulate complex surgeries before performing them on actual patients.
+Surgeons use VR to plan and simulate complex surgeries before performing them on actual patients.
 By creating a 3D model of the patient’s anatomy, surgeons can visualize the procedure, identify potential challenges, and develop a detailed surgical plan.
-This can lead to better outcomes and reduced surgical times.
+This process can lead to better outcomes and reduced surgical times.

 Pain Management and Distraction Therapy